anshuraghuvansi/Clean-Architecture-Node/README.md

 2. Run mongo db on your local machine or change the `DB_URI` in `.env` file.
 3. Then run `npm install`
 4. And then run `npm run debug`

+# Docker

+1. Run docker on your machine
+2. Download the project and cd into it.
+3. Run `docker-compose up`

+Now you can access app on url `localhost:8080`